NightLancer/PixivPreview/README.md

 Script is written for better www.pixiv.net usability.

 ### General features:
-• Showing enlarged preview of artworks on mouse hovering* on most site pages.<br>
+• Showing enlarged preview of artworks on mouse hovering*.<br>
 • Highlighting authors from your "Followed" list, so you can quickly distinguish them.<br>
 • Non-premium history that can store ~10x more amount of records without time limit.<br>
+• Auto-Pagination on Following and Users pages.<br>
 • Makes recommendation block(appearing after follow) scrollable, arts preview also available.<br>
-• Enlarging also works on users profiles preview(3 artworks).<br>
+• Enlarging also works on users profiles preview(doesn't work on pages with auto-pagination).<br>

 ### Mouse features on previews:
 • LMB-Click - Opens source of artwork in new tab.<br>